Initially I couldn't recall anyone doing so then remembered Douglas Blades (6/6 Oxgangs Avenue) collected railway ephemera.

-Other hobbies were short lived - collecting a few football team pennants; or the little cloth or vinyl badges of towns that one had visited (not many!)-Dublin came from my grandparents, but I did visit Pitlochry with them-these could be sown onto one's anorak; then there were football programmes, but again this hobby was relatively short lived.
+Other hobbies were short lived - collecting a few football team pennants; or the little cloth or vinyl badges of towns that one had visited (not many) - the Dublin badge came from my grandparents but I did visit Pitlochry with them; these could be sown onto your anorak; then there were football programmes but again this hobby was relatively short lived.

-Clearly the Bank of England wanted to get its money worth, because some of the old copper coins were so very worn, that one couldn't make out much of the design, never mind the date - indeed some of them must have been in common circulation for over 150 years - never mind walls, if pennies could have talked, what stories they could have told - whose hands had these coins passed through over the centuries and decades?
-Dickens; Stevenson; Churchill; The Beatles...?
+Clearly the Bank of England wanted to get its money worth because some of the old copper coins were so very worn that you couldn't make out much of the design never mind the date - indeed some of them must have been in common circulation for over 150 years - never mind walls but if pennies could have talked what stories they could have told - whose hands had these coins passed through over the centuries and decades - Dickens; Stevenson; Churchill; The Beatles...?

 And then for no particular reason on one lazy summer afternoon during the school holidays I decided my collecting days had come to an end.

 I ventured up to Ewart's newsagents at Oxgangs Broadway.

 In some trepidation I ordered lots and lots of sweets and comics keeping the coins hidden from view.

 When the counter was littered with a feast of delights (the assistant must have begun to wonder) I then produced the coup de grace and proceeded to pay with Victorian pennies and half-pennies -around 100 coins!

 The poor shop assistant didn't know what had hit her!